StingyAir/Simcha-leon-Popivker--Computer-Science-Associate-of-Arts-/README.md

 ### The PythonOOP(1).png and PythonOOP(2).png files represent different flowers within the flower class and some things that happen to the objects, which also contains comments on each of the code lines.

 ### Flower.py is a copy of PythonOOP(1).png, but in a python file

+### NetworkDesign.png is a file displaying an image of how a network might be set up, with the inclusion of two computers a router and a printer.